 Such a product is the Stickler log splitter, originally manufactured and marketed by Taos Equipment Manufacturers, Inc., now made in Enumclaw, Wash.
 This is the good one, gang … so good that we wouldn’t be surprised to see it put almost every other log splitter on the market out of the market.
 And soon.

 As a matter of fact, the Stickler has already done just that to the full line of hydraulic splitters; that Taos (itself) used to make.
 Because, just like all the other manufacturers in the field who made a quality hydraulic splitter that could handle logs of any size at all with any kind of speed, Taos was forced (by the cost of the components that went into its units) to price its line at $1,375 and up.
-And that "up" —
+And that “up” — for Taos and most other firms that produced hydraulic splitters — could go clear into the stratosphere.

 Imagine the surprise, then, of both David Kimball and Larry Krogness (sales and marketing managers, respectively, of TEM, Inc.) a few months ago, when they found that they could manufacture and sell a $235 splitter that would cleave bigger logs faster and more surely, in most cases, than even their $2,375 hydraulic machine could handle.